-rndc [-b source-address] [-c config-file] [-k key-file] [-s server] [-p port] [-V] [-y key_id] command rndc controls the operation of a name server.
+rndc [-b source-address] [-c config-file] [-k key-file] [-s server] [-p port] [-q] [-V] [-y key_id] command rndc controls the operation of a name server.
 It supersedes the ndc utility that was provided in old BIND releases.
 If rndc is invoked with no command line options or arguments, it prints a short summary of the supported commands and the available options and their arguments.

 rndc communicates with the name server over a TCP connection, sending commands authenticated with digital signatures.
-In the current versions of rndc and named, the only supported authentication algorithm is HMAC-MD5, which uses a shared secret on each end of the connection.
+In the current versions of rndc and named, the only supported authentication algorithms are HMAC-MD5 (for compatibility), HMAC-SHA1, HMAC-SHA224, HMAC-SHA256 (default), HMAC-SHA384 and HMAC-SHA512.
+They use a shared secret on each end of the connection.
 This provides TSIG-style authentication for the command request and the name server's response.
 All commands sent over the channel must be signed by a key_id known to the server.